-The MURDOCK Study has awarded six $10,000 vouchers as part of the MURDOCK-NCRC Seed Funding Voucher Program to investigators from North Carolina Research Campus partners.
-Duke University and the MURDOCK Study are pleased to announce the following voucher recipients:
+The MURDOCK Study in 2016 awarded six $10,000 vouchers as part of the MURDOCK-NCRC Seed Funding Voucher Program to investigators from North Carolina Research Campus partners.
+Duke and the MURDOCK Study awarded vouchers to the following recipients:

 - Saroja Voruganti, PhD, UNC Nutrition Research Institute (UNC NRI) “A pilot study to identify polymorphisms associated with hyperuricemia risk”